1224 Kinnear Rd. Columbus, OH 43212

 - highlight new scientific developments produced using OSC resources

 - obtain constructive feedback as to the future of OSC and our role in supporting science across Ohio

 We will host a keynote address within an area of interest to OSC clients.
 Free lunch and afternoon appetizers will be provided.
-After the SUG conference, we will reconvene in one of the active social neighborhoods of Columbus for drinks, dinner and networking (not sponsored by OSC).
 In order to enable interactions between the current/potential OSC clients and OSC staff, our staff will be present to answer questions throughout the day.

 Questions?
 Please contact OSC Help.

 Submission of Abstracts for Poster/Flash Talk: September 10th (noon)

 Notification of Poster/Flash Talk Acceptance: September 14th

 We will have a flash talk and poster session to highlight the research and emerging ideas from OSC clients.
 Talks and posters will be selected from abstracts submitted via the registration form.
 We will contact you to notify you of your flash talk or poster acceptance.
 At that time, a link will be provided for you to upload your flash talk file or poster file for printing.